gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 using it for any protection operations prior to a restart handshake both endpoint will be able to commit the keying material to permanent secure storage that are persistent over an endpoint restart.
-If the restart DTLS connection would be used for other purposes there would be an issue with DTLS sequence numbers and replay window, for example which have actual been used and last stored sequence number could easily become out of synch.
+If the restart DTLS connection would be used for other purposes where the traffic DTLS connection would normally be used there would be an issue with DTLS sequence numbers and replay window, for example which have actual been used and last stored sequence number could easily become out of synch.

 The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected